romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-You are tasked with improving the security and management of your company's GitHub Enterprise Cloud, you are exploring options for user management.
+Q: You are tasked with improving the security and management of your company's GitHub Enterprise Cloud, you are exploring options for user management.
 What is the primary function of Enterprise Managed Users in GitHub?
 <details><summary>Show the answer</summary><p>

 - **To centrally manage identity and access of enterprise members on GitHub from an identity provider (IdP)**